aurorabbit/emojicrypt.com/README.md

 ## Project state

-So far only the v1 protocol header encoding and decoding is done.

-Expect updates in the next 24 hours~
+Project is in working condition.

+There are still a few things to add, and docs need updating.

+The v1 protocol is likely finalized: the 2 byte header defines scrypt N and r parameters, salt and HMAC lengths, ascii-only encoding, and lower-case-only passwords.

+Documentation is needed for that.

 ## Compiling yourself